Should we let employees shop online?

-Sonia Blizzard comments: “Black Friday and Cyber Monday are now firm fixtures in the UK’s online shopping calendars.
+Beaming’s Managing Director, Sonia Blizzard, comments: “Black Friday and Cyber Monday are now firm fixtures in the UK’s online shopping calendars.
 While good news for e-commerce retailers and customers, these events have the potential to harm productivity and expose businesses to greater cyber security risk.
 Companies need to think about how they manage this.”

 “Employers can use Black Friday and Cyber Monday as an opportunity to educate their people.
 They should have honest conversations about cyber security, encourage people to speak up if there is any possibility of a breach and create goodwill by allowing staff to shop online during their breaks but we would recommend that this is done away from their desks.
 Allowing staff to access a separate internet connection on their own devices is the best way to keep this kind of traffic off the main business network and minimise the risk of damage to systems.”